awvwgk/foopss/pages/index.rst

   - transient dependencies become full dependencies

+- no ABI conventions, easy to break ABI with API-compatible changes

-- changes in the class result in ABI breakage
+  - changes in class definition result in ABI breakage
+  - renaming functions in generic interfaces breaks ABI
+  - adding (optional) arguments to procedures is breaking the ABI
+  - so does changing the compiler
+  - ...

 - vigilance required when linking dynamically

   - very tight version pinning in package managers